 Traditional families will light the pi candles at 7:38 in the morning and then spend the day dividing twenty-two by seven.

-In some countries folks celebrate Pi day with the Traditional Hot Dog Toss.
-During which hot dogs are throw on to a floor marked with evenly spaced parallel lines.
+In some countries, folks celebrate Pi day with the Traditional Hot Dog Toss.
+During which hot dogs are thrown on to a floor marked with evenly spaced parallel lines.

 Why?
 Because the proportion of hot dogs that cross the lines when they fall works out to be approximately 1 over Pi!